Retro granny stash box tutorial

 You should be able to see from these two photos (above the bottom of the box and below the inside viewed from the top) that the two bases of the retro granny stash box are formed from a retro granny square.

 - Go straight to the free tutorial if you need to make the retro granny square motif

 The box is basically a crocheted jacket that fits over a pre-existing box.
 The ideal thing I found to use is an Ikea box sold in a pack of drawer dividers.
 These are very cheap – I can’t remember the exact price but I think when I went a couple of years ago, there were several different sized boxes in a pack for about £4.
 So this one was well under £1.
 It folds flat but when you open it out into a box, there is a zip in the bottom that holds the box shape when its zipped up.

 The box is already covered with fabric and is a nice neutral cream colour.
 Boring though, and not much to look at..
 It looks much better lying around the house or on a shelf when its got a crochet coat.

 - A square drawer liner box from Ikea (or a suitable alternative with a base that is exactly square (rectangle based boxes won’t fit the granny square).

 - Stylecraft chunky yarn in the colours of your choice.
-I used five colours but the choice is yours.
-This would be a perfect project for using up ends of balls.
+I used Meadow, Cream, Teal and Denim but feel free to put your own scheme together.
+This would be a perfect project for using up yarn from another project.